-One drawback is that if your heater core has partial blockage, this sealer may clog it up.
+One drawback is that if your heater core has a partial blockage, this sealer may clog it up.
 It's also really thick and can be difficult to pour into the radiator.
-In addition, in many cases it's just a temporary solution and not a permanent fix (despite its name).
+In addition, in many cases, it's just a temporary solution and not a permanent fix (despite its name).

 Our reviews are driven by a combination of hands-on testing, expert input, “wisdom of the crowd” assessments from actual buyers, and our own expertise.
 We always aim to offer genuine, accurate guides to help you find the best picks.Learn more